breakin/snestistics-homepage-staging/docs/user-guide.md

 title: User Guide
 layout: default
 ---
 Snestistics is a tool that helps the user reverse engineer games for the Super Nintendo.
 In general snestistics needs a ROM file (.sfc/.smc) and a custom trace file.
-The [first entry](tutorial-1) in the tutorial series shows how to create a trace file and how to make snestistics generate assembly listing.
+The [introduction](tutorial-1) of the tutorial series shows how to create a trace file and how to make snestistics generate assembly listing.

 Snestistics is an "emulator-guided" disassembler.
 This helps it beat other disassemblers doing only static analysis.
 Because of this one (or multiple) sessions must first be "recorded" in an emulator.
 Each such session yields a .trace-file that represent a particular run of the game.